 It is therefore unlikely that firms who previously provided designated persons to SMICs and ManCos under a different level of time commitment will be able to fully support the new model through a SMIC on the same basis as before.
-Currently, two designated persons can discharge all six managerial functions in the context of a SMIC whereas it does not seem likely that any one designated person will be able to undertake more than two managerial functions under the enhanced ManCo regime.
+Currently, two designated persons discharge all six managerial functions in the context of a SMIC.
+Under the new regime the minimum requirement is three full time equivalents (FTE).
 Furthermore, it will be essential that the designated persons undertaking the managerial functions (particularly those around investment management and the two risk functions) are sufficiently senior and qualified to undertake these roles.

 Six functions have been designated, with a requirement of typically 660 days, or 110 days per role, with days allocated based on AUM, complexity of the funds and funds under management:

 - Investment Management – monitors the portfolio managers to ensure that the investment strategy is adhered to and tracks performance.